JuliaGeo/Proj.jl/README.md

 # Should result in [202273.913 7010024.033 0.0]
 ```

+Note that, as described in https://proj.org/resource_files.html, PROJ has the capability
+to use remote grids for transformations that need them.
+For users that have not set
+the environment variable `PROJNETWORK=ON`, or changed `proj.ini`, the networking is
+disabled by default.
+To enable from Julia, run `Proj4.enable_network()`.
+`Proj4.network_enabled()` can be used to check the setting.
+Note that it needs to be set
+before creating a transformation, otherwise it will have no effect.

 API documentation for the underlying C API may be found here:
 https://proj.org/development/reference/index.html